20+ Years Experience

 Who pays redundancy when a business closes?

-Employers are generally responsible for paying employee redundancy and holiday pay when a business closes.
 In most cases, this amount holiday pay is a form of statutory redundancy pay from the government rather than contractual redundancy pay out directly from the employer.

 Employees can make a claim for this from their former employer’s Insolvency Practitioner or directly from the government.